All Episodes

 We don't even hear about it much.

-And all of a sudden there's a plague.
+And all of a sudden, there's a plague.

-And uh this is Dr. Elizabeth Lee Vliet warned about the possibility that the influx of illegal immigrant children would cause a surge in disease in June of last year.
+And this is Dr. Elizabeth Lee Vliet warned about the possibility that the influx of illegal immigrant children would cause a surge in disease in June of last year.

-Uh and many people are joining her in pointing fingers at the Obama open door, ship us your sick children immigration policy.
+And many people are joining her in pointing fingers at the Obama open door, ship us your sick children immigration policy.

-You've got that Slamming right in to the reality of the health and well-being of children in America.
+You've got that slamming right into the reality of the health and well-being of children in America.

 We had effectively eradicated measles, and now all of a sudden, because of Obama's open door policy, we're welcome.

-It was it was last January when we noticed the jobs posting memo on a government website in which the Obama administration was seeking logistics company, uh companies, and the the purpose was to transport newly arrived illegal immigrant children to various parts of the country.
+It was last January when we noticed the jobs posting memo on a government website in which the Obama administration was seeking logistics company companies.

 It wasn't until March that the influx really began or became noticeable.

-If you'll recall, these migrant kids they were called, these minors were rammed across the border and they went into the you know holding sessions, holding tanks for what, a couple of days, and then they were released.
+And remember when that was happening last late winter and early spring, if you'll recall, these migrant kids, they were called, these minors were rammed across the border and they went into holding sessions, holding tanks for what, a couple of days, and then they were released.

-And it was impossible that full detailed health checks were being done.
+And it was impossible that full, detailed health checks were being done.

 And so now people are logically concluded, well, maybe the influx of measles.

-We are being governed right now by people who believe that America has had an unfair advantage that we didn't earn in the world.
+See, the way the left looks at this, and you may think I'm full of it, if you're new to the program and you're still getting up to speed on how things happen here, we are being governed right now by people who believe that America has had an unfair advantage that we didn't earn in the world.

-We have become a superpower, and all of the great things that go along with that because we've stolen and we've cheated and we've basically mistreated the poorer people of the world.
+We have become a superpower and all of the great things that go along with that because we've stolen and we've cheated and we've basically mistreated the poorer people of the world.

 And so they believe that it's not fair, since we are an unjust and illegitimately founded country, it's not fair that we have found ways to eradicate disease in this country when the people around the world haven't.